 - (a) Because of spacecharge. - (b) Higher laser energy will induce more heating in the cathode and reduce the QE. - (c) There is a trade off between laser energy and RF power.

-Siegfried Schreiber | PITZ Collaboration Meeting | May-31, 2016 charge is not linear?
+Siegfried Schreiber | PITZ Collaboration Meeting | May-31, 2016

 Answer (a)